-- 3.5 The Council openly encourages whistleblowing done in good faith.
-Anyone who makes an allegation in good faith, which is not subsequently confirmed by the investigation, will continue to have protection under this policy from victimisation or harassment. - 3.6 Whistleblowing is an important part of organisational governance and must be treated as such.
-Appropriate action may be taken against an individual who makes malicious or vexatious allegations, which may be considered a breach of the relevant Code of Conduct and could result in formal disciplinary action being taken.
+3.7 The Council openly encourages whistleblowing done in good faith.
+Anyone who makes an allegation in good faith, which is not subsequently confirmed by the investigation, will continue to have protection under this policy from victimisation or harassment.

+3.8 Whistleblowing is an important part of organisational governance and must be treated as such.
+Appropriate action may be taken against an individual who makes malicious, vexatious or repeated unfounded allegations, as such actions can undermine the integrity of the whistleblowing process and cause unnecessary harm to individuals and the organisation.
+Such actions may be considered a breach of the relevant Code of Conduct and could result in formal disciplinary action being taken.